philou/philou.github.com/source/_posts/2017-11-22-why-and-how-to-start-a-number-zerobugs-policy-part-3.markdown

  - zero-bugs-series
  - how to guide
 keywords: "ZeroBugs, NoBugs, Exploratory Testing, Software, Change Management, How to"
-description: "An how to guide to inject #ZeroBugs in your team"
+description: "An how-to guide to inject #ZeroBugs in your team"
 published: false
 ---
 This is the third post of a [series about the #ZeroBugs policy](/blog/categories/zero-bugs-series/).
 In the [first 2 posts](/why-and-how-to-start-a-number-zerobugs-policy-part-1/), I detailed how we applied it in our team, and what were the consequences.